mailgun/mailgun-ruby/docs/Events.md

 Mailgun - Events
 ====================

+_WARNING: This API is deprecated in favor of our Logs API._

 This is the Mailgun Ruby *Events* utility.

 The below assumes you've already installed the Mailgun Ruby SDK in your project.